khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         Partially supports
       </td>
       <td>
         <p>The product may include decorative illustrations that contain text.
-An image of text may be added in user generated content. <a href="https://docs.gitlab.com/ee/user/markdown.html">Learn more about GitLab Flavored Markdown</a>.</p>
+An image of text may also be added in user generated content with <a href="https://docs.gitlab.com/ee/user/markdown.html">GitLab Flavored Markdown</a>.</p>
       </td>
     </tr>
     <tr>